Best Berlin Souvenir Ideas for Travellers

 19. Porcelain

-The Royal Porcelain Manufactory, or KPM has been making porcelain since 1763.
-From classic to contemporary, their pieces are an investment and
+The Royal Porcelain Manufactory, or KPM, has been making porcelain since 1763.
+From classic to contemporary, their pieces are an investment, and they have a factory outlet shop in Potsdam.

 📍KPM Friedrichstraße 158-164